vangelov/VLDFacebookManager/README.md

 ## VLDFacebookManager

 Most of the time when a project requires Facebook integration it only consists of getting the user data and sharing.
 The Facebook SDK, however, doesn't make this easy.
-It requres the developer to know about sessions, check for cached tokens, request permissons, etc. `VLDFacebookManager` is a simple wrapper around the Facebook library which tries to hide this complexity.
+It requires the developer to know about sessions, check for cached tokens, request permissons, etc. `VLDFacebookManager` is a simple wrapper around the Facebook library which tries to hide this complexity.

 Note: `VLDFacebookManager` tries to handle what I consider to be 80% of the cases.
 If your use of the Facebook SDK is more advanced this project won't work for you.